Natural numbers are those numbers that you’re using every day. Natural numbers are including values from 1 to infinity.

 All the numbers you may count on your fingers and toes are natural numbers.

-Next Lesson: Fractions, Decimals, and Percentages
+Next Lesson: Prime Numbers and Factoring

-Natural Number Examples: 1, 2, 5, 18, 150, 1,586, 258, 569.
+Natural Numbers.
+Examples are: 1, 2, 5, 18, 150, 1,586, 258, 569.

 Prime and Composite Numbers

-The opposite of a prime number is a composite number.
-We talked about how six can be divided by 1, 6, 2, and 3.
-Six is a composite number because it is divisible by many different numbers and has no remainder.
+The opposite of prime numbers are composite numbers.
+We talked before about how we can divide six 1, 6, 2, and 3.
+So we talk about six as a composite number as it can be divided by many different numbers without having a remainder left.